conda-forge/llvmdev-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `libllvm9, lit, llvm, llvm-tools, llvm-utils, llvmdev` can be installed with:
+Once the `conda-forge` channel has been enabled, `libllvm9, lit, llvm, llvm-tools, llvmdev` can be installed with:

 ```
-conda install libllvm9 lit llvm llvm-tools llvm-utils llvmdev
+conda install libllvm9 lit llvm llvm-tools llvmdev
 ```

 It is possible to list all of the versions of `libllvm9` available on your platform with: